Thinking of undergoing a hair color transformation this season? We’ve rounded up 13 winter hair color ideas to spark inspiration.

 “People are leaning to go warmer in hair color right now, and I'm seeing so much more warmth in blondes,” agrees Biolage Professional celebrity hairstylist Danielle Keasling.
 “Five years ago, we were trying to make everything as ashy and cool and as platinum as possible, leaning over to a silver tone.
 Now, blondes are coming back warmer and more natural.
 They actually want gold in their hair.”

-That’s not to say that you have to rule tones shades out.
-For winter 2023, you can also opt for on-trend cool shades like ash blonde, espresso, or gray.
-Red hair, in particular, is having a moment, with wearable hues like ginger and cowgirl copper making a serious splash on social media.
+That’s not to say that you have to rule cool-tone shades out.
+For winter 2026, you can also opt for on-trend cool shades like ash blonde, espresso, or gray.
+Red hair, in particular, is having a moment, with more nuanced hues like ginger and cowgirl copper making a serious splash as well.
 “It was a hard color to try to sell before unless it was going to a natural redhead,” Keasling notes.
 “Now, people are very open to it.”

 If you’re unsure which red shade will look best on you, consider your skin tone.
 Cool, copper-toned reds, like strawberry blonde, tend to look best on those with fair skin, while deeper purple-tinged reds (think burgundy) complement darker skin beautifully.
 If you fall somewhere in between, try a deep, brownish red—auburn is an especially accessible pick.
 That said, there’s no one-size-fits-all guide: We always advise consulting your colorist about what color pairs best with your skin tone, base shade, and desired maintenance level.